D3boker1/Neneco-FreeRTOS-On-RPI4B/README.md

 ## Organization
 Neneco is divided into two folders: FreeRTOS_port and RPI4_drivers.

 The FreeRTOS_port contains all the necessary files for the raw FreeRTOS port.
-Thank you [eggman](https://github.com/eggman/FreeRTOS-raspi3) and [TImada](https://github.com/TImada/raspi4_freertos)for the amazing job!
+Thank you [eggman](https://github.com/eggman/FreeRTOS-raspi3) and [TImada](https://github.com/TImada/raspi4_freertos) for the amazing job!

 The RPI_drivers contains the drivers to give support to RPI4B, contains the main application as well, but the location of main application can be changed.